-- process album-based rule templates first; you may be able to fix all tracks from the album with just the one action
+- process the album-based action list first; you may be able to fix all tracks from the album with just the one correction

-- rule templates for mismatched albums are sequenced by descending album size .. this is so that you can deal with full albums while you still have energy, as it pushes to the back any mismatched sole streamed tracks that you have added to your library …. nb: albums where neither the album artist, nor the album, are found in your MediaMonkey library, have been flagged as being streamed, and are already filtered from view
+- rule templates for mismatched albums are sequenced by descending album size .. this is so that you can deal with full albums while you still have energy, as it pushes to the back, any mismatched sole streamed tracks that you have added into your library …. nb: albums where neither the album artist, nor the album, are found in your MediaMonkey library, have been flagged as being streamed, and are already filtered away from view

-- if you mark albums, which you are sure that you don’t own, as being “streamed”, when you run your next Approve action, those marked albums will be removed from view, making it easier to focus upon albums that you care about
+- if you mark albums, which you are sure that you don’t own, as being “streamed”, when you next run the Approve action, those marked albums will be removed from view, making it easier to focus upon albums that you care about

 - if there are many mismatched albums, the rule templates are presented in batches to save from exhausting either you or your computer